morph-l2/morph-doc/docs/build-on-morph/developer-resources/node-operation/1-how-to-run-a-morph-node.md

 ---
-title: How to Run a Morph Full Node from Source
+title: Run a Morph Full Node from Source
 lang: en-US
 ---

-## Run a Morph Full Node from source

 This guide outlines the steps to start a Morph node.
 The example assumes the home directory is `~/.morph`

-### Hardware requirements
+## Hardware requirements

-Running the morph node requires 2 processes:L`geth` and `node`.
+Running the morph node requires 2 processes: `geth` and `node`.

 - `Geth`:the Morph execution layer which needs to meet the [go-ethereum hardware requirements](https://github.com/ethereum/go-ethereum#hardware-requirements), but with less storage, 500GB is enough so far.